haziq-analytics/accounting-sql-project/README.md

 - Bills
 - Payments

-Note: The database scenario and business questions were brainstormed with the assistance of AI.
-The databaase implementation,
-      SQL solutions, debugging, and refinements were completed by me, with AI used as a learning and review tool when needed.
+Note: The database scenario and business questions were brainstormed with the assistance of AI(Claude AI).
+The databaase implementation, SQL solutions, debugging, and refinements were completed by me, with AI used as a learning and review tool when needed.